JulianIrigoyen/rust-websocket-server/README.md

 ---
 ## Channeling
-Here write a few words about how we channel (libs used and patterns)

 ---
 ## Dynamic Dataflows
-Here write a few words about how dataflows are created and used.
-Link to the docs

 ---

 ## Dynamic Filters

-Here mention the main important classes and code snippets with filters

 The main motivation behind this functionality is to allow users, like you (and me, I use this stuff), to create the filters they want.
 As a user, all you need to know is:
 - The structure of the data being filtered.